How to Sue a Hospital

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-If, however, the doctor who injured you is an independent contractor of the hospital (many are), and their actions are the sole cause of your injuries, then you may not be able to sue the hospital.
+This does not apply to independent contractors.
+Many doctors in hospitals are independent contractors.
+If the doctor who injured you is an independent contractor, and their actions are the sole cause of your injuries, you may not be able to sue the hospital.

 Reasons You Can Sue a Hospital

-You can decide to file a lawsuit against a hospital for injuries you suffered as a result of problems such as:
+You may decide to file a medical malpractice claim against a hospital for injuries you suffered as a result of the following:

 - Wrong diagnosis or medical treatment from medical experts